bagher2901/AntiPhishing/README.md

 *returns string*

 ## Setup
-If you want to set this up for a certain email you'll first need to install Selenium.
+If you want to set this up you'll first need to install Selenium.
 Run the following command in terminal to install the package API:

 `pip install selenium`